Table of Contents

-The red-eared slider (Trachemys scripta elegans) is a 12” long, semi-aquatic, diurnal species of turtle found throughout North America, and are an invasive species in many parts of the world.
+The red-eared slider (Trachemys scripta scripta) is a 12” long, semi-aquatic, diurnal species of turtle found throughout North America, and are an invasive species in many parts of the world.
 They prefer slow-moving freshwater habitats such as ponds, marshes, lakes, and even rivers.

 Red-eared sliders have a smooth, flattened shell, eyes close to the tip of the snout, and webbed feet.
 Their shell is bright green as hatchlings, which darkens to brown, olive, or dark green with age, accented with yellow striping.
 The plastron (underside) is yellow with black markings.
 The skin is striped green and yellow, except for a broad red stripe behind each eye.

 Red-eared sliders are easy to find in pet stores, but they need plenty of space and require specialized equipment that generally requires a significant initial investment.
 When cared for properly, however, they may live up to 40 years.

 Do not steal turtles from the wild to keep as pets!

 The minimum size enclosure for housing one red-eared slider requires at least 10 US gallons of water per inch of the turtle’s anticipated adult length.
 Since the maximum known length for a red-eared slider is 12”, you will need at least 120 gallons of swimming space.
 This amount of water is very heavy (about 1000 lbs!), so it’s safest to set up your turtle’s enclosure on the ground floor of your home to prevent damaging the building’s structure.

 Because red-eared sliders are amphibious (spending time on both land and in water), they also need an area of land as part of their enclosure.
 A land area can be built onto an aquarium, or you can perform similar modifications, but given the choice, it’s best to use a Waterland turtle tub or similar for housing your pet.

 Can red-eared sliders be kept in an outdoor pond?